coveooss/wazuh-kubernetes/manager_cluster/README.md

 # Wazuh manager master StatefulSet and base services
-This directory contains Kubernetes configurations which runs Wazuh manager master Pod as a [`StatefulSet`](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) using storage provisioned with a [`StorageClass`](https://kubernetes.io/docs/concepts/storage/storage-classes/).
+This directory contains Kubernetes configurations which runs Wazuh manager Pod as a [`StatefulSet`](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) using storage provisioned with a [`StorageClass`](https://kubernetes.io/docs/concepts/storage/storage-classes/).

 This directory also contains two services that should be exposed internally in your AWS VPC:
 * The `wazuh` service which exposes the Wazuh API of the master node
+* The `wazuh-cluster` service which allow the communication between all Wazuh manager pods
 * The `wazuh-manager` service which exposes the Wazuh managers agents management ports

 ## Before deploying
-Make sure you deployed everything from the [base](../base) folder before deploying this.
+Make sure you deployed everything from the [base](../base) folder, the [elasticsearch](../elasticsearch) folder, the [kibana](../kibana) folder and [logstash](../logstash) folder the before deploying the Wazuh manager cluster.

 Then, you will need to update the `domainName` annotation value in both the [wazuh-api-svc.yaml](wazuh-api-svc.yaml) and the [wazuh-manager-svc.yaml](wazuh-manager-svc.yaml) files before deploying those services.